coinos/coinos-ui/README.md

 To get started, clone or download the repo, then:

-1. Create a `.env` file and copy the contents of `.env.production` into it.
+1. Create a `.env` file and copy the contents of `.env.sample` into it.
 2. Install the dependencies and run the app:

     ```sh